Indiana Court Records

 Sealing and Expunging Criminal Records in Indiana

-Having a criminal record in Indiana can negatively affect the offender’s chance of living a normal life, even after serving a sentence.
+Having a criminal record in Indiana can negatively impact an offender’s ability to lead a normal life, even after serving a sentence.
 To this end, the Indiana judiciary permits the expungement/sealing of criminal records.
-However, expungement is not total in Indiana as it results in records being sealed, and law enforcement agencies will still retain copies of the case documents.
-Following Indiana Code 35–38–9, offenders eligible for expungement are individuals that committed a misdemeanor, less serious felonies, and in some cases, serious felony convictions.
+However, expungement is not total in Indiana, as it results in records being sealed; law enforcement agencies typically still retain copies of the case documents.
+According to Indiana Code 35–38–9, offenders eligible for expungement include individuals who have committed a misdemeanor, less serious felonies, and, in some cases, serious felony convictions.

 The Difference Between Sealing and Expunging Criminal Records

 In Indiana, expunged records are not destroyed or erased, as seen in other parts of the United States.
 Following IC 35–38–9, if a court grants the request to expunge a criminal case file, the criminal record is sealed.
 However, juvenile records that resulted in a ‘true bill’ are destroyed from the repository (Ind.
-Code § 35–38–9–1.)
-Also, minors involved in human trafficking as victims can push a motion to erase the record, and hearings usually follow such requests.
-That said, sealed criminal records are confidential and inaccessible by members of the public.
-Nevertheless, the federal government, law enforcement agencies, immigration officers, and the FBI can view sealed records.
-Ultimately, offenders can claim to have never been arrested or convicted for a crime, according to IC 35–38–9–1.
+Code § 35–38–9–1).
+Also, minors involved in human trafficking as victims may push a motion to erase the record, and hearings usually follow such requests.
+That said, sealed criminal records are confidential and inaccessible to the general public.
+Nevertheless, the federal government, law enforcement agencies, immigration officers, and the FBI may view sealed records.
+Ultimately, offenders may claim to have never been arrested or convicted for a crime, according to IC 35–38–9–1.

 How to Seal a Criminal Record in Indiana

 Eligible offenders may file a petition at the court in charge of the case to seal a criminal case.
 Filed applications generally contain all the necessary details to identify the record in the clerk’s office.
 The court may not request filing fees and send a copy of the petition to the prosecuting attorney.
-The court will examine if the petitioner meets all requirements for expungement.
-When the application is approved, there will be the redaction of criminal charges.
-The participating agencies in the case will receive an order to restrict access to that particular case file.
+The court typically examines whether the petitioner meets all requirements for expungement.
+When the application is approved, the redaction of criminal charges usually occurs.
+The participating agencies in the case typically receive an order to restrict access to that particular case file.

-In Indiana, expungeable crimes are misdemeanors, Class D felonies, and felonies reduced to misdemeanors.
+In Indiana, expungeable crimes include misdemeanors, Class D felonies, and felonies that have been reduced to misdemeanors.
 Examples are:

 - Assaults